Free Charity Ticket Donation and Fundraiser Requests for Broadway Shows in New York City and How to Get Them

-Charities now ask all ticket donors to fill out the tax form Form 8283 (Rev. December 2014) from the Department of the Treasury Internal Revenue Service which covers "Non-cash Charitable Contributions" Donors that were on the fence about giving free tickets are now even less likely to give them away when they know they have to fill out tax forms that get sent to the IRS.
+Charities now ask all ticket donors to fill out the tax form Form 8283 (Rev. December 2014).
+This document comes from the Department of the Treasury, Internal Revenue Service and covers "Non-cash Charitable Contributions".
+Donors that were on the fence about giving away free tickets are now even less likely to give them away when they know they have to fill out tax forms that get sent to the IRS.
 No good deed goes unpunished by the IRS.

-Part of the problem is a lack of creativity and thought on the part of the fundraiser's themselves.
-Seldom does a charity take the time to think through better solutions than just "Ask everyone we can for free stuff and see what we can get".
+Convincing a Broadway show producer to provide free tickets is hard enough, but part of the problem is a lack of creativity and thought on the part of the fundraiser's themselves.
+Seldom does a charity take the time to think through better solutions than just "Lets just ask everyone we can for free stuff and see what we can get".
 We know it is a volunteer job, but the reality is that it is not a simple task that the volunteer has taken on and it will require some creative thinking to be successful.
 Perhaps the person who assigned someone to this role is at fault in the first place, because they know exactly how hard it is and that is why they gave the responsibility to someone else.
-They were smart.
+They were the smart ones.

 A more successful approach that some charities have adopted is to actually buy some popular Broadway tickets well ahead of the date of their fundraiser and then auction them off at their event for a higher net amount. thus creating a profit for the charity.
-This has worked very well in the past with great orchestra seats to Book of Mormon or other "top 3" Broadway shows like Wicked and Hamilton.
-Anything less than a top 3 Broadway show introduces the risk that no-one will buy or bid on the tickets because the show is just not that hot when the event rolls around.
+They are essentially doing what a ticket broker does, This strategy has worked very well in the past with great orchestra seats to Book of Mormon or other "top 3" Broadway shows like Wicked and Hamilton.
+Anything less than a top 3 Broadway show introduces the risk that no-one will buy, or bid, on the tickets because the show is just not-that-hot when the auction event rolls around.